Wisconsin Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
-Wisconsin has no restrictions on late fees.
-Fees for returned checks are capped at “all reasonable costs and expenses in connection with the collection;” $15 is the mercantile standard under state law.
+Wisconsin doesn’t limit late fees.
+Returned checks fees must reflect “all reasonable costs and expenses in connection with the collection;” $15 is the mercantile standard under state law.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.